-The B.C.
-Certificate of Insurance (COI; form FIN 173) is optional at the time of application, but, if requested, it should be forwarded within 3 business days to CWRG@gov.bc.ca.
-This form must be completed by the applicant's broker, and it is required prior to approval for funding.
-The certificate must demonstrate at least \$2 million in general commercial liability insurance that covers the term of the agreement.
-Prior to completing the form, the broker may wish to review the insurance requirements found in a CWRG agreement (section 8 of Schedule B).
+The FIN 173 Certificate of Insurance is optional at the time of application.
+Before a training project is approved for funding, an applicant will be required to submit a FIN 173 form completed by their broker.
+The certificate must demonstrate at least \$2 million in general commercial liability insurance that covers the duration of training.
+Prior to completing the form, the broker may wish to review the CWRG agreement that pertains to insurance requirements (section 8 of Schedule B) by opening this link.
+If necessary, this certificate can be forwarded to CWRG@gov.bc.ca after the application submission.